 Working arrangements during COVID-19 pandemic

-Until that time, for the most part, the Secretariat will continue to work remotely.
+All other members of the Secretariat will continue to work remotely.
 All the necessary tools to facilitate remote working are in place and the Director is confident that the Secretariat, together with the Funds’ oversight bodies, are able to provide services and carry out their tasks as usual.
 Claims are being assessed, progress is being made in relation to open incidents where possible and compensation continues to be paid.

 The joint Investment Advisory Body continues to hold meetings and is keeping the Director regularly informed of developments in terms of the security of the Funds’ assets.
 The joint Audit Body has also met remotely and is continuing with its scheduled workplan.